Positive Semidefinite Matrix Supermartingales

-At this step, our previous methods and that of \cite{howard2020time} had diverged.
-We have been able to directly construct matrix-valued supermartingales in \cref{sec:testproc}, leading potentially to computable sequential tests by virtue of our new \eqref{eqn:umvi}. \cite{howard2020time}, on the other hand, construct \emph{scalar} e-processes from the condition \eqref{eqn:howard-general}.
-Let us rephrase their ``master lemma" behind this construction and generalize it to predictable weight sequences.
+At this step, our methods in \cref{sec:mtg} and that of \cite{howard2020time} diverged.
+We have been able to directly construct the matrix-valued supermartingale

+via Lemma~\ref{lem:mateval}, leading to a computable sequential test by our new \eqref{eqn:mvi-new}. \cite{howard2020time}, on the other hand, construct \emph{scalar} e-processes from the condition \eqref{eqn:howard-general} by applying a trace scalarization technique.
+Let us rephrase their ``master lemma" behind this construction.